Shot (2017 film)

 Shot is a 2017 American drama film directed by Jeremy Kagan and starring Noah Wyle, Sharon Leal and Jorge Lendeborg Jr.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on six critics, indicating "mixed or average" reviews.

 Rich Cline of Contactmusic.com gave the film three and a half stars out of five.
 Gary Goldstein of the Los Angeles Times enjoyed the film, writing that "...it's the fine acting and the film's plea for sensible gun control that carry the day."
 Alan Zilberman of The Washington Post gave the film a negative review and wrote, "Despite flashes of brilliance, strong performances and innovative camera techniques, the film never rises above the schmaltz of an after-school special."